We earn a commission for products purchased through some links in this article.

 Our in-depth review of Bailiffscourt Hotel & Spa will help you decide whether you should book this gorgeous Sussex coast escape.

-- Around 4,500 people are searching for Bailiffscourt each month
+- It’s popular – around 4,500 people in the UK are searching for Bailiffscourt each month

 - Bailiffscourt has won accolades for its sensational spa

 - Bed & breakfast is from £250 and includes spa access

 - There are 39 rooms set within 30 acres of gorgeous grounds

 This popular West Sussex hotel garners almost 4,500 searches each month on Google, making it one of the most sought-after hotels in the south.
 It’s hardly surprising either – Bailiffscourt has a fascinating history, an exceptional restaurant and a stunning location right behind the beach at Climping.
 But what’s so special about it, and should you book it?